Mara Titarsolej

 Mara Zoe Titarsolej (born 28 August 1999) is a Dutch artistic gymnast.
 She competed at the 2015 World Championships, where she helped the Dutch team qualify for the 2016 Summer Olympics, marking the first time they qualified a team to the Olympics since 1976.
-At the 2015 Dutch National Championships, she finished second in the all-around, second on uneven bars, and fourth on floor exercise.
-She also placed fifth on floor at the 2016 European Championships.
-She competes for the LIU Sharks in NCAA gymnastics.
+She finished fifth on the floor exercise at the 2016 European Championships.
+After concluding her elite gymnastics career, she moved to the United States to compete in NCAA gymnastics.
+She is the 2024 and 2025 SEC conference champion on the uneven bars.